Selling Your Financed Vehicle

 How To Sell A Car With Finance

-When looking to sell a vehicle with outstanding finance, it’s important to remember that until the car’s finance is paid the vehicle doesn’t actually belong to you.
-It’s against the law to knowingly sell a vehicle with outstanding finance attached to it and as all companies register finance on HPI and Experian databases to protect buyers, it’s easy to find out if a vehicle has outstanding finance.
-In addition to this if a vehicle is sold on with unpaid finance attached to it, the company can track down the new owner, repossess the vehicle and the new buyer will be able to sue the person who sold it to them in addition to the seller facing the possibility of fraud charges… So it’s really not worth trying to sneak unpaid finance past somebody when selling a vehicle!
+When looking to sell a vehicle with outstanding finance, it’s important to remember that until the car’s finance is paid it doesn’t actually belong to you.
+It’s against the law to knowingly sell a vehicle with outstanding finance attached to it and as all companies register finance on HPI and Experian databases to protect buyers, it’s easy to find out if this is the case.
+In addition to this, if a vehicle is sold on with unpaid finance attached to it, the company can track down the new owner, repossess the vehicle and the new buyer will be able to sue the person who sold it to them.
+In addition, the seller faces the possibility of fraud charges… So it’s really not worth trying to sneak unpaid finance past somebody when selling a vehicle!

 Paying off a vehicle’s finance can be done by either finishing the course of your contract and ensuring all payments are made, or by contacting the lender of the finance agreement and asking for a ‘settlement’ figure.
-A settlement figure is the amount of money you’ll need to pay in order to pay off your loan in full.
+A settlement figure is the amount of money you’ll need to pay off your loan in full.
 This figure doesn’t usually include any interest from future payments, but may include: a cost-recovery fee, a break fee and an administration fee.
-If this sounds a little overwhelming there is a legal and easier option!
+If this sounds a little overwhelming, there is a legal and easier option!

-Simply add your vehicle’s details and postcode into the quote form above.
-Our free comparison service will then compare specialist buyers on our national network to find you the most competitive price instantly.
+Simply input your vehicle’s details and postcode into our price comparison form.
+Our free service will then compare specialist buyers on our national network to find you the most competitive price instantly.
 Once you have been offered a price there are two options for how you can proceed: